 Happy couples inscribe sweet messages, memories and love notes around their own horse shoe and return in subsequent years to remember where it all began.
-Lots of great snaps were taken as the bride and groom mounted a ladder at the reception to sign their horse shoe.
+Lots of great snaps are taken as brides and grooms mount a ladder to sign their horse shoe.
 Such a wonderful and meaningful tradition.

 Scotch Shortbread has to be one of the simpler desserts to make with just three ingredients: butter, flour and sugar.
-But it’s not short on flavor, not a bit!
+But it’s not short on flavor!

 Tips for Making Scotch Shortbread:

-Scotch Shortbread is a simple buttery, traditional treat that everyone enjoys – I hope you will too.
+Scotch Shortbread is a simple buttery, traditional treat that everyone enjoys – I hope you do too.

 Serves 60 shortbread "fingers"

 18 minCook Time

 28 minTotal Time

 - 2 cups butter, room temperature

 - 2 tablespoons coarse, sparkling white sugar (for sprinkling on top)